NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The prosecutors in the federal system are called Assistant United States Attorneys.

-How Can I Know If The Federal Government is investigating me?
+How can I Know If The Federal Government is investigating me?

 That way, they can immediately tell federal agents that they have an attorney who has advised them against making any statements.
 This will allow the individual to avoid making incriminating statements under the pressure of the federal government, whether it is the FBI, DEA, Homeland Security, or Secret Service.